SntPx/tts_backend/README.md

 ### Troubleshooting
-If your containers cannot connect to the Internet, either during the building stage or when you try to generate the audio files, it is very likely that your firewall is blocking requests from and to your containers.
+If your containers cannot connect to the Internet, either during the building stage or when you try to generate the audio files, it is very likely that your firewall is blocking requests from and to your containers.<br>
-You'll then need to modify your firewall rules to let traffic from and to br-* (all containers have an internal name starting with br-) and from and to docker0.
+You'll then need to modify your firewall rules to let traffic from and to **br-*** (all containers have an internal name starting with br-) and from and to **docker0**.<br>
-If your system uses nftables add the following lines to /etc/nftables in your forward chain in your inet filer table, after the global drop policy:
+If your system uses nftables, add the following lines to /etc/nftables in your forward chain in your inet filer table, after the global drop policy:
 ```
   # Docker -> Internet